 Hire a Broker

-Brokers are agents who trade assets for their clients.
-They earn a commission on each trade no matter how it goes.
-In addition to this, they also offer services such as tips and trading advice on closing and opening prices.
+Brokers are agents who trade securities on behalf of their clients.
+They earn a commission on each trade, no matter how it goes.

 You can go to brokerage firms to find a broker but some also work on the trading floor at stock exchanges.
 Some stockbrokers charge a flat fee.
 Make sure to work with a licensed and registered broker who has experience handling different portfolios.

-You can ask questions such as the average return, some popular clients they have worked for, etc.
+You can ask questions such as, what is the average return, some popular clients they have worked for, etc.

 Hire a Financial Advisor

-The job of a financial advisor is to assess the financial needs of clients and help them with investments including stocks.
-Some financial advisors may also provide suggestions on insurance and tax.
+The job of a financial advisor is to assess the financial needs of their clients and help them with their investments.
+Some financial advisors may also provide advice on insurance and taxes.

 Unlike brokers, financial advisors cannot trade on behalf of clients.
-They can only provide tips and suggestions and the client has to make the final call.
+They can only provide advice, tips, and suggestions but the client has to make the final call.

 It may be a good idea to work with a financial advisor if you do not understand finances or if you have specific financial goals.

-Since they provide tips on the overall financial situation, they can help you streamline all your investments, and provide tips on where and how to invest money.
+Since they provide advice on your overall financial plan, they can help you streamline all your investments, and provide advice on where and how to invest money.

 Use a Robo Advisor

-Robo advisors provide investment management or financial advice online with little to no human intervention.
-They provide digital advice based on algorithms and rules.
+Robo advisors provide online investment management or financial advice with little-to-no human intervention.
+They provide artificial intelligence (AI) advice based on algorithms and rules.

-There are software to execute these algorithms, removing the need to require human intervention.
-These software can perform a variety of tasks including automatically allocating, managing, and optimizing clients’ assets.
+Platforms like Betterment and Wealthsimple remove the need for human intervention.
+These platforms can automatically perform a variety of tasks including allocating, managing, rebalancing and optimizing clients’ assets.